 How Long Will I Need to Take Off From Work?

-Even though earlobe repair is minimally invasive, you will need to take some time off from work to dedicate to your recovery.
+Even though Earlobe Repair in Tampa is minimally invasive, you will need to take some time off from work to dedicate to your recovery.
 You can generally expect to need to take at least two to three days off from work.
 Furthermore, you should know that you will need to take a number of days off from strenuous physical activity.

 How Should I Sleep After My Surgery?